tsinghualiji/tsinghualiji.github.io/about.md

 ## Education

-- 2014 to 2016  Tsinghua University | MEM
+- 2014 to 2016  Tsinghua University Master of Enginerring Management
-- 2006 to 2010  China University Of Mining and Technology | MEM
+- 2006 to 2010  China University Of Mining and Technology Bachelor of Compurter Sicence